-The proposed development consists of erection of a single storey extension to the rear and side of the residential dwelling.
+The proposed development comprises conversion of integral garage to habitable accommodation following the erection of a single storey extension to the rear/side of the residential dwelling.
 In order to ensure that the proposed development will not increase flood risk elsewhere the mitigations will ensure that all flood water, surface water and rainwater is processed on-site and not redirected elsewhere through the use of appropriate SuDS measures as mentioned above.
 The development will not give rise to backwater affects or divert water towards other properties.